micbay/RaceTimerAndController/README.md

 ```

 # Sensor Options
 In the breadboard layout and wiring diagram push buttons are used to simulate lap triggers.
-In practice, any number of analog or digital triggering methods can be used.
-Essentially, any signal change on the pin will be considered a gate trigger.
-This readme would never end if it got into every kind of sensor that can be adapted for use with this project.
-However, to provide some starting points, here is a brief list of potential switch options that can applied.
+In practice, since essentially, any signal change, on the pin will be considered a gate trigger, a countless number of analog or digital triggering methods can be used.
+Anything from a homemade circuit completion trigger switch, to a motion detection IC, can be adapted for use with this project.

+It's not possible to review them all here.
+However, to provide some starting points, below is a brief list of potential switch options to consider or adapt.

 ## Mechanical Switches
 Any button like, mechanical mechanism that closes the circuit can be used.
 See the project lap counter example implementation.